NishanthPrasath/NishanthPrasath/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+## 👯 Let's Collaborate!

+I'm always on the lookout for exciting projects that leverage data-driven solutions to tackle real-world challenges.
+Let's innovate together!

 ## 📄 Check Out My Resume